Cortex® XDR™ Concepts

 - Run investigation queries based on stitched network and endpoint logs

-- Create granular BIOC rules over logs from Palo Alto Networks Next-Generation Firewalls and raw endpoint data
+- Create granular BIOC and Correlation Rules over logs from Palo Alto Networks Next-Generation Firewalls and raw endpoint data

 - Investigate correlated network and endpoint events in the Network Causality View